papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 //now we are rendering to the back buffer (Display) again batch.begin();

-//draw our offscreen FBO texture to the screen batch.draw(fbo, 0, 0);
+//draw our offscreen FBO texture to the screen with the given alpha batch.setColor(1f, 1f, 1f, alpha);
+batch.draw(fbo, 0, 0);

 batch.end();
 ```

+## Blending Woes

+If we were to test the above code with an **opaque** track image, all would work nice and dandy:

 ## Under the Hood